saagie/updatarium/README.md

 A command line module to provide an all-in-one application a ship it into a Docker image ([saagie/updatarium](https://hub.docker.com/r/saagie/updatarium)))

+- ##### updatarium-admin-cli

+A command line module to help to administrate the persist engine.
+It can display the execution historics.

 ### Credits
 Logo :
  - Made by [@pierreLeresteux](https://github.com/pierreLeresteux)